N1K340/CrewPackXP/docs/index.md

 ## Installation

 Copy the Scripts and Modules folders into the main folder of FlyWithLUA:
-X-Plane 11 > Resources > plugins > FlyWithLua
+> X-Plane 11 > Resources > plugins > FlyWithLua

 Once enabled, the First Officer should announce his entry to the cockpit roughly 15 seconds after loading in.

-Settings can be accessed within the sim by navigating too:
+CrewPackXP settings can be accessed via the X-Plane menu bar:
 > Plugins > FlyWithLua > FlyWithLua Macros > Crew Pack Settings

 ## Prerequisite